Septimania: Culture of Gothic Septimania

 Different theories exist concerning the nature of the frontier between Visigothic Septimania and Frankish Gaul.
 On the one hand, cultural exchange is generally reputed to have been minimal, but the level of trading activity has been disputed.
 There have been few to no objects of Neustrian, Austrasian, or Burgundian provenance discovered in Septimania.
 However, a series of Germanic sarcophagi of a unique regional style, variously labelled Visigothic, Aquitainian, or southwestern Gallic, are prevalent on both sides of the Septimanian border.
 These sarcophagi are made of locally quarried marble from Saint-Béat and are of varied design, but with generally flat relief which distinguishes them from ancient Roman sarcophagi.
 Their production has been dated to either the 5th, 6th, or 7th century, with the second of these being considered the most likely today.
-However, if they were made in the 5th century, while both Aquitaine and Septimani were in Visigothic hands, their existence provides no evidence for a cultural osmosis across the Gothic-Frankish frontier.

 A unique style of orange pottery was common in the 4th and 5th centuries in southern Gaul, but the later (6th century) examples culled from Septimania are more orange than their cousins from Aquitaine and Provence and are not found commonly outside of Septimania, a strong indicator that there was little commerce over the frontier or at its ports.
 In fact, Septimania helped to isolate both Aquitaine and Iberia from the rest of the Mediterranean world.

-Coinage of the Visigothic Kingdom of Hispania did not circulate in Gaul outside of Septimania and Frankish coinage did not circulate in the Visigothic Kingdom, including Septimania.
+Coinage of the Visigothic Kingdom in Hispania did not circulate in Gaul outside of Septimania, and Frankish coinage did not circulate in the Visigothic Kingdom, including Septimania.
 If there had been a significant amount of commerce over the frontier, the monies paid had to have been melted down immediately and re-minted as foreign coins have not been preserved across the frontier.